At Descending Angels we use professional grade, chrome X-Poles. We offer two sizes, 40mm and 45mm.

 These sessions are designed for those completely new to pole.
 Even if you haven’t exercised since grade school, you can start and succeed here.
 Classes are designed to slowly get students acquainted with body posture and basic movement around the pole, all with one foot still firmly planted on the ground.
 No upper body strength?
 No problem!
 Along with supporting yourself additionally in the legs with our step-arounds, we will also incorporate muscle strengthening exercises that you can do at home to help with progression and strengthening.
 If you are new to pole dancing and do not currently exercise, it is recommended that you start with this option.
 However, if these times do not work for your schedule, you may also register for any class with “Pole 1” in the title.

-Beginners can start here or with the option listed above.
+Beginner pole dancers can start here or with the option listed above.
 These beginner spins will take both feet off the ground for those with the arm strength, but we also provide options to stay grounded for those not quite ready for that leap of faith.
 Our focus here is on posture and safety as you learn how to hold your body in new and challenging ways.
 Students will work muscles they never knew they had and feel great about their new found skills.
-Along with spins, we will also learn transitions and sexy floorwork.
+Along with spins, we will also learn transitions and sexy floorwork for a well-rounded dance style.

-This level is more for the “advanced” beginner.
-You do need to have at least 6 weeks of Pole 1 under your belt and your instructor’s approval to advance to this class.
+This level is more for the “advanced” pole dance beginner.
+You do need to have at least 6 weeks of Pole 1 under your belt and your instructor’s approval to advance to this level.
 Body awareness and the strength to bring both feet safely off the floor are a must.
 Along with learning new spins and other movements, we will start working with making these movements more fluid and graceful.
 In this class, students will start to step up the pole in preparation for climbing.
+Please be sure to pack shorts/booty shorts if poling at this level.
+You will need the skin to pole contact for grip.

 Now we are starting to get a little higher!
-Once your instructor has progressed you on from level 2 (8 weeks minimum and passing of strength tests), this level has you coming off the ground in climbs and basic inversions.
+Once your instructor has progressed you on from level 2, this level has you coming off the ground in climbs and basic inversions.
 We will continue to work with more advanced spins and spin combos along with seamless transitions and fluid floorwork to bring it all together.

 These sessions are only for those completely comfortable in the air and must have at least 10 weeks of Pole 3 completed along with their instructors permission to level-up after passing strength and hold tests.
 Here we will work on inversion combos that challenge coordination, flexibility and strength.
 We will continue strength and flexibility training.
 Think of this level as more of an open level of advanced pole.
 With a wide array of inversions, holds, and transitions, some students may work on the specific movement or combinations with the move, while for others it may be more appropriate to work on the strength training for the movement or other prerequisite movements or drills.